Who I am, what AICAP HR is, and why this blueprint exists.

 Month 9-12: Full portfolio (13 processes from the automation matrix) in production.
 People-data warehouse joining HR + business outcomes.

-AICAP HR scopes the phasing; the engineering layer builds to it through one of the three delivery paths (client engineering, partner SI, or vendor stack).
+The phasing is scoped at the start; the engineering layer builds to it through one of the three delivery paths (client engineering, partner integrator, or vendor stack).

 Vendor-agnostic.
 AICAP HR helps clients evaluate and select the right tools based on scale, data, regulatory posture, existing stack, and team capacity.
 No defaults, no kickbacks.